tlevine/conveyor-belt/readme.md

 ### Querying email

-Each SQLite database contains a table called conveyor_belt that looks like this.
+Each SQLite database contains a table called `e` (short for "email") that looks like this.

 <table>
   <thead>